Gran Vilaya 4-Day Trek

 Day 2: Huaylla Belen - Congon (B,L,D)

-We have breakfast in Huaylla Belen, and then begin hiking along a pre-Hispanic trail, enjoying the dense vegetation, on the look out for Andean toucans and the Marvellous Spatuletail Hummingbird, among many other birds.
+We have breakfast in Huaylla Belen, and then begin our hiking in earnest along a pre-Hispanic trail, enjoying the dense vegetation, on the look out for Andean toucans and the Marvellous Spatuletail Hummingbird, among many other birds.

 We have lunch at the archaeological site of Pirquilla, which has more than 400 circular rooms made of stone.